Inventrom/boltiot-arduino-helper/README.md

 5. Save and close the file.

 You are done.
-Now all you have to is include the ```BoltDeviceCredentials.h``` header into any code where the macro are required.
+Now all you have to do is include the ```BoltDeviceCredentials.h``` header into any code where the macro are required.
-You can do this by including hte following line at the top of your code.
+You can do this by including the following line at the top of your code.
 ```cpp
 #include <BoltDeviceCredentials.h>
 ```